Same-sex marriage in Louisiana: Restrictions

 On September 18, 2004, by 78% to 22%, state voters approved a state constitutional amendment that banned same-sex marriages and civil unions.
 The measure banned any other legal status "identical or substantially similar to that of marriage".
+There have been unsuccessful attempts to call a limited constitutional convention in an attempt to remove the wording.
+Legislation introduced by Representative Mandie Landry to repeal the constitutional language barring same-sex marriage failed in the House Committee on Civil Law and Procedure on a mostly party-line 5–8 vote in April 2024.
+Had it been approved, the measure would have been placed on the ballot for approval by voters.